Nyelvváltó

 The Establishment of the Doctoral School

-The Doctoral School was founded by the economist Prof. Dr. Erzsébet Gidai, who also established the Faculty of Economics and who was the head of the doctoral school until her death in August 2008.
+The Doctoral School was founded by the economist Prof. Dr. Erzsébet Gidai DSc, who also established the Faculty of Economics and who was the head of the doctoral school until her death in August 2008.
 The Plenum of the Hungarian Accreditation Committee at its regular meeting on July 6, 2001 approved the request for temporary accreditation in 2001/6/IX. s. approved with its decision.
 During the 2007 accreditation procedure, the Doctoral School was accredited.
 From 2008 to April 9, 2017, Prof. Dr. Csaba Székely DSc led the doctoral school, when he could no longer assume the leadership of the doctoral school due to his age of 70.
-From 2017 to August 15, 2020, Prof. Edit Éva Kiss DSc was the head of the doctoral school.
+From 2017 to August 15, 2020, Prof. Dr. Edit Éva Kiss DSc was the head of the doctoral school.
 2020. from August 15, the rector of the university appointed Prof. Dr. Csilla Obádovics PhD as the head of the doctoral school.
 HAC No. 2022/9/V/1/2 dated November 18, 2022. based on its decision, it accredited the Doctoral School until November 18, 2027.

 The purpose of doctoral education